Stock Spotlight: Temple & Webster Group Ltd (ASX:TPW)

 - Operates in a large addressable market – B2C furniture and homewares category is approx. $16bn.

 - Structural tailwinds – ongoing migration to online in Australia in the homewares and furniture segment.
 At the moment less than 10% of TPW’s core market is sold online versus the U.S. market where the penetration rate is around 25%.
+Home improvement online penetration is estimated at 5-10%

 - Strong revenue growth suggests TPW can continue to win market share and become the leader in its core markets.

-- Successful execution in new growth pillars – Trade & Commercial (B2B) and Home Improvement.
+- Successful execution in new growth pillars.

 - Management is very focused on reinvesting in the business to grow top line growth and capture as much market share as possible.
 Whilst this comes at the expense of margins in the short term, the scale benefits mean rapid margin expansion could be easily achieved.